Updated June 2021

 Alba Botanica’s mineral sunscreen has a non-comedogenic formula that’s made this a favorite for those with sensitive skin.
 With titanium dioxide and zinc oxide, this is a physical sunscreen that gets to work immediately.

 Babyganics Sunscreen Spray has a great non-comedogenic formula that has aloe leaf juice as a main ingredient, so this is another favorite for sensitive skin.
-The baby spray nozzle might be tricky for some, though — and because this is a chemical sunscreen, you should wait at least 20 minutes after application before exposing yourself to the sun.
+The baby spray nozzle might be tricky for some, though.

 The main ingredients in this SUPERGOOP! product are aloe barbadensis leaf juice and zinc oxide.
-Although the formula is non-comedogenic according to CosDNA, it contains many naturally-derived and essential oils, which may interact unpredictably with your skin, so you might want to avoid this one if you’ve got sensitive skin.
+Although the formula is non-comedogenic, it contains many naturally derived and essential oils, which may interact unpredictably with your skin, so you might want to avoid this one if you’ve got sensitive skin.

 What’s with all the fuss over aloe?
 Read more about the benefits of aloe vera skincare.

 This product from Tarte is specifically made to go on over makeup.
-In terms of sun protection, titanium dioxide and zinc oxide start blocking out UV rays as soon as it goes on.
+In terms of sun protection, titanium dioxide and zinc oxide block out harmful UV rays.
 It also has vanilla oil added for fragrance, which may sound tasty, but might act unpredictably with sensitive skin.

 Start your free trial (plus shipping & handling)

-Men, women, and theybies alike may have their own preferences when it comes to how snatched they prefer their contour and highlight.
-In my experience, giving my skin what it needs is the crucial first step of every makeup routine, but everyone’s skin is unique.
-While sun protection is crucial to preventing sun damage, using good cleansers, moisturizers, and topical creams keep my face healthy and happy.
-If you’re curious, do me a favor: sign up for a free trial of Curology and see why simple skincare is the greatest beauty hack of all time.
+Giving my skin what it needs is the crucial first step of every makeup routine, but everyone’s skin is unique.
+While sun protection is crucial to preventing sun damage, using good cleansers, moisturizers, and topical creams keeps my face healthy and happy.
+If you’re curious, sign up for a free trial of Curology and see why simple skincare is the greatest beauty hack of all time.